 If you’re having a hard time selecting between SharePoint On – Premises, and SharePoint online of Office 365, this next article is for you.
 A reasonable comparison to make: SharePoint on premise vs cloud.

 As with any on-premise vs cloud based discussion, one of the most significant differences is the impact on internal resources.
 On-premise solutions require an internal IT support structure including people, hardware and software, or the use of a Managed Service Provider (MSP).
-Cloud based solutions reduce the dependency on internal resources and typically provide better globally deployed failover and redundancy features.
+Conversely, cloud based solutions reduce the dependency on internal resources and typically provide better globally deployed fail-over and redundancy features.

 While the basic functionality of SharePoint remains the same, there are a number of significant feature differences between On Premises and Online:

 In addition to business features, there are differences in the technical features available to both options:

 |Managed Services (SaaS)||No Server access|

 No matter which solution you decide to use, SharePoint On Premises or SharePoint Online, you need to make sure you backup your data.
 No matter where your data is, you need a backup.

 One thing is for sure: it’s much easier to backup cloud data using a third party solution, such as CloudAlly, which enables you to automatically backup your cloud data on a daily basis, and that is always accessible for you when you need it in case of data loss… Start to backup your SharePoint account with a Free 14 day trial.